Lawrence Free State High School

-Lawrence Free State High School (FSHS or LFS) is a public secondary school in Lawrence, Kansas, operated by Lawrence USD 497 school district, and serves students of grades 9 to 12.
+Lawrence Free State High School (FSHS or LFS) is a public secondary school in Lawrence, Kansas, United States.
+It is operated by Lawrence USD 497 school district, and serves students in grades 9 to 12.
 It is one of two public high schools within the city limits of Lawrence.
-The current enrollment is 1,786 students.
+The current enrollment is 1,820 students.
 The school colors are hunter green, garnet red, and silver.
 The current principal is Amy McAnarney.

 Lawrence Free State is a member of the Kansas State High School Activities Association (KSHSAA) and offers a variety of sports programs.
 Athletic teams compete in the 6A division and are known as the "Firebirds".
 Extracurricular activities are also offered in the form of performing arts, school publications, and clubs.
 Free State's fine arts department received the 2019-2020 KSHSAA Performing Arts School of Excellence award.

 History

 Lawrence Free State was established in 1997 in response to overcrowding at Lawrence High School, the only public high school in Lawrence at the time.
-Almost one-third of students at Lawrence High transferred over to Free State at the start of the 1997 school year.
+Almost one-third of students at Lawrence High transferred to Free State at the start of the 1997 school year.